-Although most British historians were prejudiced against the medieval period, regarding it as degenerate, oppressive and backward, there were important exceptions to this rule too, the most prominent being the work Monstuart Elphinstone, who praised the rule of Akbar and Shah Jahan.
+Although most British historians were prejudiced against the medieval period, regarding it as degenerate, oppressive and backward, there were important exceptions to this rule too, the most prominent being the work who Monstuart Elphinstone, of praised the rule of Akbar and Shah Jahan.
 In their analysis of the past of Bengal, the British interpreted its history in terms of relations between communities made distinct by different. religiously based.